 Aspiring performers work on their singing, dancing and acting skills with the help of industry professionals.
 The camps are held at Malkin Bowl in Stanley Park and are open to all skill levels.
 Participants get to perform on stage at the end of the week for friends and family members.

 TIP: Whether your kids do the camps or not, be sure to take the whole family to see one of the theatre’s musicals in the summer.
 They are fantastic!
-In 2023 the two plays are The Prom and Matilda.
+In 2026 the two plays are Sister Act and Disney’s The Little Mermaid.

 For more information about these summer camps, visit the Theatre Under the Stars website.